-(Replacing any of the $\psi$ fields by $\bar{\psi}$ fields would not change this result.)
+(Replacing any of the ψ fields by $\overline{\psi}$ fields would not change this result.)
 This implies that a contraction of two non-adjacent field operators comes with a minus sign if an odd number of anticommutations is necessary to move these field operators next to each other.
 For example: